 Other assigned reading

-Be sure to see the weekly Content area on our Canvas site for the list of assigned readings for the class, including the journal articles assigned for the class.
+Be sure to see the Content area on our D2L site for the list of assigned readings for the class, including the journal articles assigned for the class.
 You will also see a sequence of lectures, the weekly topic for the discussion question, and more extensive descriptions of the assignments.
 You will also want to visit your local public libraries to find the children's books you wil use for the assignments, as well as reading book reviews in School Library Journal, Horn Book, and Booklist.

 Course Workload Expectations